 A summary of program requirements is provided below.

-German exchange students should contact Cecily Stewart Hawksworth for information on the exchange program.
+German students who are interested in our exchange programs should contact Cecily Stewart Hawksworth for more information.

 - German 453 Theories of Literary and Cultural Analysis (3 units)